temporalio/documentation/docs-src/php/landing-page/php-dev-guide-structure.md

 - [How to Continue-As-New](/php/continue-as-new): Continue-As-New enables a Workflow Execution to close successfully and create a new Workflow Execution in a single atomic operation if the number of Events in the Event History is becoming too large.
 - [What is a Timer?](/php/timers): A Timer lets a Workflow sleep for a fixed time period.
 - [How to use Temporal Cron Jobs](/php/cron-jobs): A Temporal Cron Job is the series of Workflow Executions that occur when a Cron Schedule is provided in the call to spawn a Workflow Execution.
+- [How to use Side Effects in PHP](/php/how-to-use-side-effects-in-php): Side Effects are used to execute non-deterministic code, such as generating a UUID or a random number, without compromising determinism in the Workflow.

 ## Observability